winglang/wing/libs/wingsdk/API.md

 - *Type:* string

-The resource that generated the event.
+The resource that emitted the event.

 ---